Rasalhage/CAPBBP/README.md

 # CAPBBP File Repository
 Files hosted for Smogon CAP BBP.

+Pokemon and character designs and sprites are property of Nintendo.
+All original designs within are property of me.
 Use freely for any Pokemon-related hotlinking purposes.

 To access a sprite directly, go to